British Rail Classes 101 and 102: Operations

-The 101 DMU fleet was vast with 527 101s and 106 of the related Class 102s being built.
-The two types were distinguished by the type of engine fitted, but were eventually classified together as Class 101s only.
-In all, 760 individual vehicles were built in total, 465 were for the Eastern Region and North Eastern Region, 159 for the Scottish Region and 139 for the London Midland Region.

 In the mid-1970s, the type was chosen for a refurbishment to extend their service life.
-The interior of vehicles were improved with the fitting of fluorescent lighting, new upholstery and carpeting, and fitting of extra heating equipment.
+Vehicle interiors were improved with the fitting of fluorescent lighting, new upholstery and carpeting, and fitting of extra heating equipment.
 They also had uprated engines fitted.
 The work was carried out by BR Doncaster.

 The Class 111 was a variant of the 101, having more powerful Rolls-Royce engines.
 They were built to serve Greater Manchester and West Yorkshire PTE.
 The 111 lasted in service until 1989, fourteen years earlier than the 101.

 The 101 fleet was used across much of the British Rail network (with the notable exception of the Southern Region - apart from some inter-regional workings).
 Notable concentration of services included:

 Scotland

 Class 101s operated various routes in Scotland starting in July 1958.
 Edinburgh - Dundee was a regular working, with units stabled at Dundee depot.
 Upon ScotRail's formation, the units continued in use and were in service up to Privatisation in 1997, with some painted in orange and black Strathclyde PTE livery.

 In January 1984, a fire at Ayr depot destroyed six 101s and as a result an equivalent number of Class 104 were drafted in to fill the gap.